carbon-language/carbon-lang/llvm/docs/WritingAnLLVMBackend.rst

 Instruction itineraries can be queried using MCDesc::getSchedClass().
 The value can be named by an enumemation in llvm::XXX::Sched namespace generated by TableGen in XXXGenInstrInfo.inc.
-The name of the schedule classes are the same as provided in XXXSchedule.td plus a default NoIntinerary class.
+The name of the schedule classes are the same as provided in XXXSchedule.td plus a default NoItinerary class.

 Instruction Relation Mapping
 ----------------------------